-Drinking too much water before, during and after exercise can lead to over-hydration, especially in endurance athletes, which leads to bloating because your body is saturated with fluids, and your sodium levels are relatively low.
+Drinking too much water before, during and after exercise can lead to overhydration, especially in endurance athletes, which leads to bloating because your body is saturated with fluids, and your sodium levels are relatively low.
 Many people who are just starting to work out retain water because the body is not used to it and is in a mild state of shock.
 In this case, the body conserves fluids to prepare for possible future loss.

 Certain medications, such as anti-depressants and pain control pills, can make you sweat or urinate more.
 Your body reacts by retaining as much water as possible, leading to a bloated feeling, especially after a workout.
 Some medications can also increase your appetite, which can be a contributing factor to feeling bloated.
 Birth control pills that are high in estrogen often lead to weight gain in the form of water retention.
 Talk with your doctor if you are on any prescription medications or are taking other pills or supplements.

 Intolerance to certain foods, especially milk products, can lead to digestive issues that cause bloating, and it can be exacerbated during exercise.
+Consuming excessive amounts of fiber can also lead to bloating says A Healthier Michigan.
 Eating a small meal no sooner than 30 minutes before exercising can help avoid bloating from overeating.
 Eat large meals at least two hours before exercising.
 Monitor your eating habits to see if you have any reactions to certain foods.

-If you have white marks on your clothes or have a bitter or salty taste when you sweat, you could be a "salty sweater," which means you lose more sodium than most people when you sweat.
+If you have white marks on your clothes or have a bitter or salty taste when you sweat, you could be a "salty sweater" according to the Victorian Institute of Sport, which means you lose more sodium than most people when you sweat.
 Consuming the higher-sodium snacks before, during and after exercise can help.
 However, it's best to consult with physician before increasing your sodium levels because high levels of sodium can lead to high blood pressure or other problems.